bbalakriz/kogito/README.md

 ## Process persistence

 Kogito provides process persistence through Infinispan, which is an in memory data grid.
 Process persistence can be enabled in Kogito by simply adding the extensions `quarkus-infinispan-client` and `infinispan-persistence-addon` to the Kogito project.
-The exact dependency details that are to be added in the pom.xml for these extensions are:
+The dependencies that are required for adding  these extensions to a Kogito application are:

     <dependency>
       <groupId>io.quarkus</groupId>